Do You Live In The Interface?

 Houses on British Columbia's North Shore, around the Okanagan, and near or in any forested area on Vancouver Island or the Gulf Islands face a high risk of being burned right to the ground by a wildfire, but there is a solution.

-The satellite photos above show the outskirts of Mission, Maple Ridge, Victoria, North Vancouver, West Vancouver, Kelowna, and Sooke.
+The satellite photos below show the outskirts of Mission, Maple Ridge, Victoria, North Vancouver, West Vancouver, Kelowna, and Sooke.
 These areas - among others - are classified as Wildland Urban Interface (WUI) - or Interface, for short.
 It's where the city meets wildlands.
 Thousands of homes in California, Colorado, and Australia have been destroyed specifically because they were built within a few kilometres of a forested area.
 Fire attacks not only houses on the edge but literally obliterates complete suburbs (see link to read more).

 The Cariboo region (e.g. Prince George), Thompson-Nicola region (e.g. Kamloops), and Okanagan region (e.g. Kelowna) routinely have been threatened and damaged by large forest fires.
 If you live in any of these areas, you may have already been subject to evacuation notices or evacuation orders.
 As I write this, the Flood Falls Trail Fire has forced the closure of Highway 1 from Chilliwack to Hope.

 If your house is in the Lower Mainland, on Vancouver Island, or on a Gulf Island, you have enjoyed the advantage of slightly more moisture in the air and therefore slightly lower risk of wildfire starts than the arid regions around Kamloops or the South Okanagan.

 If you'd like a more in-depth explanation and background, feel free to read my expansive article, "DESIGN FOR CLIMATE CHANGE: How to Design a Fire Resistant House to Protect Your Home from Wildfire".